English language proficiency

 Some applicants may be exempted from submitting language proficiency test results, see also chapter 5 of the Code of Conduct.

 - International students who have followed their preparatory education in English.
 It also applies to students with an International Baccalaureate Certificate for English A Language and Literature.
 The National Commission may request that the higher education institution provides a statement from the NUFFIC confirming that the preparatory education has been followed in the English language.
 Furthermore, a higher education institution may exempt an international student from having to take a mandatory language test in case the student obtained a diploma of secondary education in a country listed in the diploma list drawn up on behalf of the associations of institutions of higher education, as published on the website of the Code of Conduct.

 - A student who is in possession of a diploma demonstrating English language profiency which was issued over two years ago, will need to redemonstrate the language profiency unless the student obtained the diploma in a country where - according to Fontys policy - the main language and/or the educational system is (in) English.
 Students that are native speakers: please check with your admissions officer.

 - Applicants who have a Dutch mbo-4, havo or vwo diploma

-An applicant’s level of proficiency in the English language must always meet the entry requirements for the chosen Fontys course programme.
-Fontys reserves the right to require language proficiency testing for all categories of applicants.
+An applicants level of proficiency in the English language must always meet the entry requirements for the chosen Fontys study programme.
+Fontys reserves the right to require language proficiency testing for all applicants.